 Delabie is a French manufacturer of Tap & Sanitary fixtures and has been operating since 1863.
 They specialise in commercial, hospital and other sectors where performance for tap & sanitary requirements is especially stringent.

-Delabie tapware is compatible with plumbing systems that complies with AS/NZS3500.

 MacDonald Industries Ltd supplies Delabie Tapware in accordance with the manufacturer’s intended use and for installation by a registered plumber with experience in commercial plumbing.

 Contribution to building work code obligations